Ten Wanted Men: Plot

-Adam Stewart is killed in cold blood by Campbell, for which Howie blames himself while promising to get even.
 Scavo turns on Campbell, takes his gun, makes him give him the money from his safe, and says that he is now running things.
-Campbell goes to Maria to persuade her to come with him but is confronted by John, who has been hiding at Maria's house with a wounded Howie and is killed in a gunfight.
+Campbell goes to Maria to persuade her to come with him but is confronted by John, who has been hiding at Maria's house with a wounded Howie, and is killed in a gunfight.

 John rides to town to take on Scavo's men and prevails.
 The city has law and order, while the Stewarts celebrate a double wedding with John marrying Corrine and Howie marrying Maria.